 Applications are internally reviewed for completeness, eligibility and use of funds prior to evaluation by an external review panel with domain expertise.
-Following an internal review, the applicant, co-applicant(s), partners and any other parties will be provided OCE’s standard funding agreement, to which a copy of the submitted application will be embedded, for execution.
-A copy of OCE’s standard funding agreement for company-based internships and academic-based internships is available for your review.
+Following an internal review, the applicant and partner(s) (if applicable) will be provided OCE’s standard funding agreement, to which a copy of the submitted application will be embedded, for execution.
+A copy of OCE’s standard funding agreement for company-based internships and institution-based internships is available for your review.
 The funding agreement must be signed, via our online electronic signature function, by all parties in the agreement, and returned to OCE via our online application management system, prior to the application being considered for external review.

 TalentEdge is a discretionary, non-entitlement program with limited funding.
 All eligible projects are assessed on their merit and undergo an external review process whereby the proposals are assessed against program objectives and assessment criteria.
-Expert reviewers with domain expertise will assess the application.
 The final funding decision is made by OCE.
-Typically, results will be announced within six weeks after receiving the signed OCE agreement.
+Typically, results will be announced within 4-6 weeks after receiving the signed OCE agreement.

 F. OCE Reporting Requirements

-1. Forty-five days prior to the scheduled completion date, the Applicant / Company will receive a notification of the project end date from OCE’s MIS system, with a link to the Final Project Report should the Applicant or Company wish to begin entering data.
-If an extension is required, it must be requested from the Project Administration Team (Project-Administration@oce-ontario.org).
+1. Forty-five days prior to the scheduled completion date, the project participants (Applicant Organization/Company/Intern) will receive a notification of the project end date from AccessOCE, with a link to the Final Project Report If an extension is required, the Applicant must request it using the Project Administration tab in their AccessOCE project file.

-2. On the scheduled project completion date, the Applicant / Company will receive notification and a link to complete a Final Project Report (including progress, financials and metrics) from OCE’s AccessOCE system.
-Both the Applicant / Company reports must be received and approved by OCE within 30 days of project completion.
+2. On the scheduled project completion date, the Applicant / Company / Intern will receive notification and a link to complete a Final Project Report (including progress, financials and metrics) from OCE’s AccessOCE system.
+The Applicant / Company / Intern reports must be received and approved by OCE within 30 days of project completion.